StefansAI/JetCar/docs/Assembly.md

 Connect the 2 USB cables to the 2 battery ports and the system should start up for first testing.
 Make sure to have the micro SD card prepared correctly (see firmware setup) and inserted.
 The wheels should not touch the ground for this test.
 <br>
 <br><img src="assets/images/assembly/28a-IP-address.jpg"/><br>
-After the Jetson Nano is started up, the OLED display shows the the IP address the board is on at this moment.
-Now open a webbrowser and type in the top this address plus port number 8888.
+After the Jetson Nano is started up, the OLED display shows the IP address the board is on at this moment.
+Now open a web browser and type in the top this address plus port number 8888.
 In this case 192.168.1.105:8888 to connect to the board.
 Attention: Go through the firmware setup first.
 <br>
 <br><img src="assets/images/assembly/29-Basic_Motion.jpg"/><br>
-When connected, navigate to the Jupyter notebooks, open and run "JetCar_Basic_Motion".
+When connected, navigate to the Jupyter notebooks, open and run <a href="https://github.com/StefansAI/JetCar/blob/main/firmware/jetcar/notebooks/JetCar_Basic_Motion.ipynb">JetCar_Basic_Motion.jpynb</a>.
 You can now move the sliders for steering and throttle.
 The sliders on top are only indicators, the ones at the bottom for adjustments.
 <br>
 <br><img src="assets/images/assembly/30-LED_schematics.png"/><br>
 Adding LEDs to the setup is not necessary, but gives a nice touch.
 Here is the schematics for the wiring below.<br>